 Anger is a natural human response to situations or certain life experiences, it tends to happen when we feel under attack, feel like we’ve been deceived, hurt or insulted.
 Anger helps to release a build-up of energy and tension.
 As humans, we are programmed to express anger from birth.
 However, the healthy emotion can become extreme and may show symptoms of a more deep-rooted issue.
 If anger is out of control it can become destructive and impact all areas of your life as well as the quality of your life, affecting your relationships, work and your well-being.
-In this case, you may benefit from anger management counselling.
+In this case, you may benefit from anger management counselling in Birmingham.

 • Hidden – When a person is aware of their anger but they choose to ignore and hide it from others